explanation, rumination, mood swings

 Then, change how you relate to the emotion itself.
 Strong emotions are messages, not commands.
 Feeling angry does not mean you must react angrily.
 Feeling low does not mean you must believe every bleak thought that shows up.
 Create a pause between feeling and action.
 Name the emotion, breathe, slow your body, and remind yourself that emotions rise and fall if you do not fuel them.

-Finally, work on the deeper layer.
-Repeated mood swings often point to unmet needs, unexpressed boundaries, or lives that are out of alignment with values.
+Work on the deeper layer.
+Repeated mood swings often point to unmet needs, unexpressed boundaries, or lives that are out of alignment with your values.
 If you are constantly overriding yourself to please others, ignoring rest, or living on autopilot, your emotions will keep protesting.

 Emotional control is not about being calm all the time.
 It is about being steady enough to respond rather than react.
 With practice, patience, and honesty, you do not eliminate mood swings, you outgrow being run by them.